-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 4, 2016
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 3, 2017

-NOTICE IS HEREBY GIVEN that the 2016 annual meeting of stockholders ("Annual Meeting") of AG Mortgage Investment Trust, Inc., a Maryland corporation (the "Company"), will be held at the offices of Angelo, Gordon & Co., L.P., located at 245 Park Avenue, 26th Floor, New York, New York 10167, on Wednesday, May 4, 2016 at 9:00 a.m., Eastern Time, for the purposes set forth below:
+NOTICE IS HEREBY GIVEN that the 2017 annual meeting of stockholders ("Annual Meeting") of AG Mortgage Investment Trust, Inc., a Maryland corporation (the "Company"), will be held at the offices of Angelo, Gordon & Co., L.P., located at 245 Park Avenue, 25th Floor, New York, New York 10167, on Wednesday, May 3, 2017 at 10:00 a.m., Eastern Time, for the purposes set forth below:

-- 1. election of the board of directors, with each director serving a one-year term and until his successor is elected and qualified; - 2. ratification of the appointment of Pricewaterhouse Coopers LLP as our independent registered public accounting firm for the year ending December 31, 2016; and - 3. approval, on an advisory basis, of our executive compensation.
+- 1. election of the board of directors, with each director serving a one-year term and until his successor is elected and qualified; - 2. ratification of the appointment of Pricewaterhouse Coopers LLP as our independent registered public accounting firm for the year ending December 31, 2017; - 3. approval, on an advisory basis, of our executive compensation; and - 4. approval of an amendment to our charter removing the provision giving the board of directors the exclusive power to adopt, alter or repeal any Bylaws of the Company;

-We will transact no other business at the Annual Meeting, except for business properly brought before the Annual Meeting or any adjournment or postponement of it by our board of directors.
+We will transact no other business at the Annual Meeting, except for business properly brought before the Annual Meeting and any adjournment or postponement thereof.

-Only holders of record of our common stock on March 9, 2016 (the "Record Date") are entitled to notice of and to attend and vote at the Annual Meeting and any adjournment or postponement thereof.
+Only holders of record of our common stock on March 8, 2017 (the "Record Date") are entitled to notice of and to attend and vote at the Annual Meeting and any adjournment or postponement thereof.

 If you plan on attending the Annual Meeting in person, you will need to present your admission ticket, or an account statement showing your ownership of our common stock as of the Record Date, and photo identification.
 Your proxy card will serve as your admission ticket.
-Whether or not you plan to attend the Annual Meeting in person, please authorize your proxy to vote your shares over the Internet, as described in the Notice of Internet Availability of Proxy Materials.
+Whether or not you plan to attend the Annual Meeting in person, please authorize your proxy to vote your shares over the Internet, as described in the Notice Regarding the Availability of Proxy Materials.
 Alternatively, if you received a paper copy of the proxy card by mail, please mark, sign, date and promptly return the proxy card in the self-addressed stamped envelope provided.
 You may also authorize your proxy to vote your shares by telephone as described in your proxy card.
 Stockholders who vote over the Internet, by mail or by telephone prior to the Annual Meeting may nevertheless attend the Annual Meeting, revoke their proxies and vote their shares in person.